rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 Obviously, shaking cannot be reproduced in infants in an experimental setting.
 Researchers have instead investigated shaking in animal models.
 To date, results have been inconclusive: the characteristic features of the triad, including bridging vein rupture, subdural hematoma, and retinal hemorrhage, have not yet been observed in animal models of shaking.
 On the other hand, traumatic cervical and brain injuries have been described.

-> The experimental animal models, in both laboratory rodents and domestic animal species, developed to date were unable to reliably replicate the full spectrum of neuropathologic changes found in human infant AHT. <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00381-022-05577-6">Finnie 2022</a>)</span>
+> "The experimental animal models, in both laboratory rodents and domestic animal species, developed to date were unable to reliably replicate the full spectrum of neuropathologic changes found in human infant AHT." <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00381-022-05577-6">Finnie 2022</a>)</span>

 * [**Finnie 2022.** Animal models of pediatric abusive head trauma](https://link.springer.com/article/10.1007/s00381-022-05577-6)